First Saikia ministry

 The First ministry of Hiteswar Saikia was the Cabinet of Assam headed by Chief Minister of Assam Hiteswar Saikia that was formed after the 1983 Assam Legislative Assembly election.

 History

 The ministry was formed after the 1983 Assam Legislative Assembly election under Chief Minister Hiteswar Saikia.
-The cabinet was originally composed of 13 cabinet ministers, including former Chief Ministers Anwara Taimur and Kesab Chandra Gogoi.
+The cabinet was originally composed of 13 ministers, including former Chief Ministers Anwara Taimur and Keshab Chandra Gogoi.

 On 2 April 1983, 16 ministers were inducted into the Council of Ministers.
-On 17 May 1983, three more ministers were inducted, which raised the total to 32 ministers.
+On 17 May 1983, three more ministers were inducted: one cabinet minister Gobinda Chandra Langthasa, and two ministers of state, Lakhi Prasad Hazarika and Kabir Chandra Rai Pradhani.
+This raised the total to 32 ministers.

+On 9 July 1984, the cabinet was reshuffled.